 Make sure that your client respects the two HTTP status codes 429 (Too Many Requests) and 504 (Gateway Timeout).

-Handling 504 - Gateway Timeout requires the client to refactor long running request to execute within time limit by splitting the request into multiple requests, then dealing with potential 429 codes by applying a back off strategy.
+Handling status code 504 - Gateway Timeout requires the client to refactor the long running request to execute within time limit by splitting the request into multiple requests.
+Then, deal with potential 429 codes by applying a back off strategy.

 Read more about web service limits, see Working with API limits in Dynamics 365 Business Central.

 The same advice applies for outgoing web service calls using the AL module HttpClient.
-Make sure that your AL code can handle slow response times, throttling, and failures in external services that you integrate to.
+Make sure your AL code can handle slow response times, throttling, and failures in external services that you integrate with.

 Writing efficient reports